 • It also appears that the new NCS will have no right of access to any school unless invited in.
-How young people in a school where the NCS is not invited in will access it, is likely to be limited to website provision, which of course every citizen can access anyway as the NCS site will be public.
+How young people in a school where the NCS is not invited in will access it, is likely to be limited to website provision, which of course every citizen can access anyway as the

+NCS site will be public.
 The NCS will not be resourced to provide face to face careers advice to any young people in education; it will only be enabled to do so if schools buy its services in.
 So calling it an all age service seems designed to confuse.
-Given the intention to raise the age for participation in learning to 18 by 2015, it is bizarre to limit their entitlement to careers guidance to age 16.
+Given the intention to raise the age for participation in learning to 18 by 2015, it is bizarre to limit their entitlement to careers guidance to age 16 and for the NCS to have no funding to support under 19s.

-• Savage cuts have been made in recent months by many Local Authorities to their Connexions services, especially to the careers advisory element, despite their (Section 68/69 of the Education & Skills Act, 2008) statutory duties to provide this persisting until the Bill becomes law (and the Secretary of State then fulfils his careers service duty through placing the duty on schools, as noted in paragraph 2 above).
+• Savage cuts have been made in recent months by many Local Authorities to their Connexions services, especially to the careers advisory element, despite their (Section 68/69 of the Education & Skills Act, 2008) statutory duties to provide this persisting until the Bill becomes law (and the Secretary of State then fulfils his careers service duty through placing the duty on schools, as noted in paragraph 3 above).
 These cuts are undermining the possibility of successfully establishing the new era as proposed.
 No plans from HMG have been made to secure a smooth transition, with potentially damaging effects for young people's futures.